wallace/resque-lonely_job/README.md

 ## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/pboling/resque-unique_at_runtime.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/pboling/resque-unique_at_runtime.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct